YarnSpinnerTool/YarnSpinner-Rust/docs/src/working_with_yarn_slinger/yarn_files/running_examples.md

-It might have taken a while to compile, but the good news is that the code you're running now supports *hot reloading*, which means that you can change your Yarn file and save it while the game is running and the changes will be visible immediately.
+It might have taken a while to compile, but the good news is that the code you're running now supports *hot reloading*, which means that you can change your Yarn file and save it while the game is running and the changes will be visible immediately, as long as you didn't already close the dialog by completing it.
 No recompilation required!

 Try it out now.
 Can you make the dialogue say "Goodbye World!" instead?
 What happens when write the text as if a character spoke it, e.g. "Narrator: Hello World!"?